ohscar/rmalloc/doc/paper/appendix.rst

         \label{chapter-appendix}}

-The report and the source code in its entity can be found on GitHub, http://github.com/mikaelj/rmalloc
+The report and the source code in its entirety can be found on GitHub, http://github.com/mikaelj/rmalloc

 Tools
 ======
 memtrace-run.sh and translate-memtrace-to-ops.py
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Generates memtrace data from an application run, and translate memtrace data to ops file, respectively, as described in
+Generates memtrace data from an application run, and translates memtrace data to ops file, respectively, as described in
 section :ref:`translating-memory-access-data-to-ops`.

 translate-ops-to-histogram.py